 …BUT, If you Think You Might Want To Spiralize Other Veggies…

 …you may wish to invest in the attachment for the Kitchen Aid mixer It’s much sturdier than plastic and can handle hard veggies like sweet potatoes easily!

 To Cook Zoodles:

-Just toss in a pan with a little olive oil and sea salt.
+After prepping, just toss in a pan with a little olive oil and sea salt.
 You only need to cook them long enough to warm them up, 2-3 minutes.
 Then top with chicken and smother in the bruschetta topping.
 Yum!
 An incredible meal, and you’ll never miss the carbs!

 The Recipe: Chicken Bruschetta and Zoodles – Whole 30/Paleo